ThoughtWorksInc/Binding.scala/README.md

 When `state` changes, ReactJS framework invokes `render` function to get a new virtual DOM.
 Unfortunately, ReactJS framework does not precisely know what the `state` changing is.
-ReactJS framework has to compare the new virtual DOM and the original virtual DOM, and guesses the change set between the two virtual DOM, then apply guessed the change set to the real DOM as well.
+ReactJS framework has to compare the new virtual DOM and the original virtual DOM, and guesses the changeset between the two virtual DOM, then apply the guessed changeset to the real DOM as well.

-For example, after you prepended a table row, say, `<tr>`, into an existing `<table>`, ReactJS may think you changed the content of the every existing `<tr>`s of the `<table>`, and appended another `<tr>` at the tail of the `<table>`.
+For example, after you prepended a table row, say, `<tr>`, into an existing `<tbody>` in a `<table>`, ReactJS may think you changed the content of the every existing `<tr>`s of the `<tbody>`, and appended another `<tr>` at the tail of the `<tbody>`.

 The reason is that the `render` function for ReactJS does not describe the relationship between `state` and DOM.
 Instead, it describes the process to create a virtual DOM.
-As a result, the `render` function does not provide any information about the purpose of the `state` changing that a data-binding framework wants.
+As a result, the `render` function does not provide any information about the purpose of the `state` changing, although a data-binding framework should need the information.

 Unlike ReactJS, a Binding.scala `@dom` method is NOT a regular function.
 It is a template that describes the relationship between data source and the DOM.
-When partial of the data source changed, Binding.scala framework knows exactly the correspond DOM to the partial data.
+When partial of the data source changed, Binding.scala framework knows the exact partial DOM corresponding to the partial data.
-Then, Binding.scala only re-evaluates partial of the `@dom` method to update the partial of DOM.
+Then, Binding.scala only re-evaluates partial of the `@dom` method to update the partial DOM.

-With the help of the ability of precise data-binding in Binding.scala, you can get rid of trivial concepts, like `key` attribute, `shouldComponentUpdate` method, `componentDidUpdate` method or `componentWillUpdate` method forced by ReactJS.
+With the help of the ability of precise data-binding provided by Binding.scala, you can get rid of concepts for hinting ReactJS's guessing algorithm, like `key` attribute, `shouldComponentUpdate` method, `componentDidUpdate` method or `componentWillUpdate` method.

 ### Composability